On a mission to 'Reduce, Re-Use, Repair' electronic items in Weston-Super-Mare and surrounding areas.

 I also specialise in repairing Switch Mode Power Supplies (SMPS - nearly every piece of modern equipment has this type of power supply inside it).
 A lot of my day to day repairs are things that just won't turn on and the reason for this in modern equipment is a failure in the complex power supply.
 If you have something that seems completely dead and just won't turn on I can probably get it going again.
 I recently fixed an Inverting Arc Welder (which is basically a large complex SMPS) that the owner had thought would never work again.

 I enjoy fixing anything, but my real specialism is at Printed Circuit Board (PCB) component level diagnosis and repair.
 Being able to quickly identify the tiny cause that is stopping a whole PCB from working correctly is beyond the training of many repair techs these days.
-In some cases I assess and diagnose the PCB in-situ as part of the wider system, but in others people will send me the PCB on its own to work on.
+In some cases I assess and diagnose the PCB in-situ as part of the wider system, but in others clients will send me the PCB on its own to work on.
 The important factors for successfully repairing single PCBs are:

 I have strong skills in bench soldering techniques, both through-hole and SMD components using hot air rework.
 This allows me to restore faulty PCBs back to health.